 - Build an audience: Getting people to subscribe or follow.

-- Build brand awareness: Getting more audiences to recognize or know about your brand.
+- Boost brand awareness: Getting more audiences to recognize or know about your brand.

 - Build an identity: Increase the audience that knows about your brand's values and personality.